Why LinkedIn Inbound Leads Skip Traditional Sales Qualification

 Why Inbound Leads Are Different

-When someone reaches out after following your LinkedIn content for weeks or months, the dynamic shifts completely.
+When someone reaches out after following your LinkedIn inbound content for weeks or months, the dynamic shifts completely.
 Consider what they already know:

 They understand your approach: Your content has explained your methodology, philosophy, and perspective.
 They're not asking "What do you do?"—they already know.